TomFrost/Embassy/README.md

 Embassy supports Node 4 LTE and higher out of the box.
 For 0.12 or frontend support, consider compiling with Babel.

 ## License
-Embassy is Copyright (c) 2016 TechnologyAdvice LLC, released under the ultra-permissive ISC license.
+Embassy is Copyright (c) 2017 Tom Shawver, released under the ultra-permissive ISC license.
 See LICENSE.txt for details.

+## Credits
+Embassy was originally created at [TechnologyAdvice](http://www.technologyadvice.com) in Nashville, TN.